mABC: multi-Agent Blockchain-Inspired Collaboration for root cause analysis in micro-services architecture: Methodology

-where $w_c$ denotes \textit{contribution index}, initially set to $1.0$. $\delta$ represents a random decay rate, ranging from $0$ to $0.03$, applied after each voting event to encourage ongoing contribution and prevent the concentration of power. $\Delta w_c$ is the increase $0.1$ in \textit{contribution index} resulting from active participation in voting (excluding abstentions) and proposal submission. $w_{c_{\max}}$ is the upper limit for both \textit{contribution index} and \textit{expertise index}, set to $1.5$ to ensure fairness.
+}were \( w_c \) starts at 1.0.
+The decay rate \( \delta \) ranges from 0 to 0.03, applied after each voting event to encourage ongoing contribution and prevent power concentration. \( \Delta w_c \) is an increase of 0.1 from voting participation and proposal submission. \( w_{c_{\max}} \) is set to 1.5 to ensure fairness.